asjad99/Sequential-Decision-Making-/docs/index.md

 ----------------------------------------------------------------------------------------------------------------

-### Descriptive Analysis / Diagnostic Aaalytics / Data Mining
+### Descriptive Analysis / Diagnostic Analytics / Data Mining

 Descriptive Analytics is aimed at answering real business questions.
 Describing the dataset at hand, Discovering insigths and Acting on those insights.
 It requires finding meaningful patterns, trends and exceptions that are easy to see and interpret for decision makers.